top of page

 Do I need a special computer for online therapy?

 No. It works with any computer that has a microphone and a camera or a computer that has a webcam.
-It also works with smartphones and tablets.
+It also works well with all smartphones and tablets.

 Online Therapy Can Help